Stochastic differential equation based on a multimodal potential to model movement data in ecology: Maximum likelihood estimation procedures

-\paragraph{Adaptive Kessler method} This procedure, proposed in \citep{kessler:1997}, generalizes the Euler-Maruyama method using a higher order approximation of the transition density.
-Following the same steps as Euler or Ozaki discretizations, \citep{kessler:1997} proposed to consider a Gaussian approximation of the transition density between consecutive observations.
-The procedure aims at replacing $q^{\Delta_i}_{\theta}(\x_{i},\x_{i+1})$ by a Gaussian probability density function with mean and variance given by the posterior mean $\mu_i^{\mathsf{target}}$ and variance $\Sigma_i^{\mathsf{target}}$ of the target process at time $t_{i+1}$ conditionally on the value of the target process at time $t_i$.
-This would lead to an approximation with the same two first moments as the target transition density.
-This approximation can be written similarly to the previous discretization schemes by defining, for any $0\le i \le n-1$, the process $({\bo{X}}^\mathsf{target}_t)_{t_{i}\leq t < t_{i+1}}$ as the solution to the SDE: ${\bo{X}}^\mathsf{target}_{t_i} = \x_{i}$ and, for $t_i\le t\le t_{i+1}$,
+\paragraph{Kessler method} This procedure, proposed in \cite{kessler:1997}, generalizes the Euler-Maruyama method using a higher order approximation of the transition density.
+Following the same steps as Euler or Ozaki discretizations, \cite{kessler:1997} proposed to consider a Gaussian approximation of the transition density between consecutive observations.
+The procedure aims at replacing $q^{\Delta_i}_{\bs{\theta}}(\x_{i},\x_{i+1})$ by a Gaussian probability density function with mean and variance given by the exact mean $\boldsymbol{\mu_i}^{\mathsf{target}}$ and variance $\Sigma_i^{\mathsf{target}}$ of the target process at time $t_{i+1}$ conditionally on the value of the target process at time $t_i$.
+This leads to an approximation with the same first two moments as the target transition density.
+This approximation can be written similarly to the previous discretization schemes by defining, for any $0\le i \le n-1$, the process $({\bo{X}}^\mathsf{target}_t)_{t_{i}\leq t < t_{i+1}}$ as the solution to the SDE: ${\bo{X}}^\mathsf{target}_{t_i} = \bo{x}_{i}$ and, for $t_i\le t\le t_{i+1}$,